 When using GenAI services privately, it’s important that we know the capabilities and limitations of these tools.
 While these services can deliver impressive results, we should not blindly trust the automatically generated content.
 It’s always worth checking the results as they are not invariably faultless and may include incorrect or inappropriate information.

-Discover the world of Copilot for M365 with Swisscom
+Discover the world of Microsoft 365 Copilot with Swisscom

-We offer companies comprehensive support for all aspects of Copilot for Microsoft 365.
+We offer companies comprehensive support for all aspects of Microsoft 365 Copilot.
 We accompany you during the introduction and work with you to develop deployment scenarios.

 When I’m using these services privately, I take care to protect my own privacy and that of others and I avoid revealing more than is necessary.
 For example, I deliberately refrain from entering sensitive personal information such as names, addresses and other private details into these systems.